Building Interactive Content? Here are 8 ways to Get More Out of the Results Page

 #7 Create a custom landing page

 You’ve created a set of engaging questions and also used the interactive content tactics discussed above to personalize and optimize the results page.
 Well done!
 However, your will to interact with the audience doesn’t have to end there.
 Add a link to a page that further educates them about your company.
 Or link to a product/service page you’d like to promote.
 For example, a user took a quiz that tested their SEO knowledge.
 The results were good.
 To continue engaging them, you can direct them to a custom landing page where you recommend them an advanced SEO course or a webinar you are conducting soon.

 Here’s a good example of a quiz result page on The Professional Wingman website.
 It has a CTA that takes the quiz takers to a custom landing page to start another round of conversation with them and convert a visitor into a customer.

 Another example of a converting CTA on the result page is a ‘get a quote’ or ‘request demo’ button.
-The CTA can redirect the user to a page which acquaints them with the product or service that you’re offering.
+The CTA can redirect the user to a page that acquaints them with the product or service that you’re offering.